rossshannon/weekly-weather-mcp/README.md

 - Detailed weather information including temperature, humidity, wind speed, etc.

 Perfect for use cases like:
-- “Which day this week should I mow my lawn?”
+- “🏃‍♂️ Which days this week should I go for a run?”
-- “When is the best time to go for a run?”
+- “🪴 When’s the best evening to work in my garden this week?”
-- “Will it rain this weekend?”
+- “🪁 What’s the windiest day coming up soon for flying a kite?”
-- “How much rain is expected in the next 3 days?”
+- “💧 Will I need to water my plants this week or will rain take care of it?”

 ##### Location Lookup Details